Memory-Maze: Scenario Driven Visual Language Navigation Benchmark for Guiding Blind People: Related Work

 \subsection{Benchmarks in VLN tasks}

-The VLN task has been conducted in various benchmarks, ranging from indoor~\cite{anderson2018vision,thomason2020vision,qi2020reverie} to outdoor ~\cite{chen2019touchdown,de2018talk,assister2022huang} settings.
+The VLN task has been conducted in various benchmarks, ranging from indoor~\cite{anderson2018vision,qi2020reverie} to outdoor~\cite{chen2019touchdown} settings.
 Most of the instruction annotations of these benchmarks were created by annotators who typed while concurrently observing a virtual environment or by researchers who constructed them manually.
 This way of obtaining instructions is not suitable for our purpose, as it does not reflect the scenario of people describing routes from their memories.
-In our case, we gathered natural language instructions through both an online and an onsite study, where the onsite study contains instructions provided from human memories.
-In addition, most indoor virtual environments do not feature large public areas where blind people navigate, such as shopping malls or university hallways.
-These areas contain both static and dynamic obstacles and are characterized by the existence of turning points and intersections (Figure~\ref{fig:routeMap}).
-A similar environment is Touchdown~\cite{chen2019touchdown}.
-However, its map structure is represented by a navigation graph (\ie, an undirected graph that represents navigable points with nodes), whereas we assume no access to navigation graphs.
-Furthermore, our environment is fully configurable with various static and dynamic obstacles.
+Researchers have also explored benchmarks with longer routes for long-horizon navigation tasks~\cite{song2025towards}.
+Still, existing benchmarks do not feature large public areas where blind people navigate, such as shopping malls or university hallways.
+These areas contain both static and dynamic obstacles and are characterized by the existence of turning points and intersections (Fig.~\ref{fig:routeMap}).
+A related benchmark is Touchdown~\cite{chen2019touchdown}, which also emphasizes navigation through intersections and dynamic environments.
+However, its map structure is represented by a navigation graph (\ie, an undirected graph that represents navigable points with nodes), whereas the Memory-Maze assumes no prior knowledge such as navigation graphs.